Foundation Repair Dictionary

 Shear cracks tend to matter most when they change over time or appear in load-bearing elements.
 Context and pattern are more informative than the crack alone.

-• Slab-on-grade refers to a foundation system where a concrete slab is poured directly on prepared soil at ground level.
+A foundation system where a concrete slab is poured directly on prepared soil at ground level.
 The slab may include thickened edges or internal beams for support.

 Slab-on-grade foundations tend to matter most when soil moisture changes or support conditions vary beneath the slab.
 Many perform well with consistent conditions.

-• Soil bearing refers to the ability of soil to support loads from a structure without excessive movement.
+The ability of soil to support loads from a structure without excessive movement.
 It is a general term related to soil strength and performance.

 Soil bearing tends to matter most when loads change or when soil conditions vary across a site.
 Observed performance often provides useful insight.

-• Soil movement describes changes in soil position due to moisture variation, loading, erosion, or consolidation.
+Changes in soil position due to moisture variation, loading, erosion, or consolidation.
 Movement can occur upward, downward, or laterally.

 Soil movement tends to matter most when it is uneven, ongoing, or interacts with moisture-sensitive soils.
 Patterns over time are more informative than isolated observations.